Ryoichi Taguchi: WBA light-flyweight champion

 Taguchi was scheduled to challenge Alberto Rossel for the WBA light-flyweight title on December 31, 2014, at the Ota City General Gymnasium in Tokyo, Japan.
 The bout presented Rossel's first title defense, after being promoted to status of undisputed champion following Kazuto Ioka's move up in weight.
-Taguchi won the fight by unanimous decision, with scores of 116-110, 116-111 and 117-109.
+Taguchi won the fight by unanimous decision, with scores of 116–110, 116-111 and 117–109.
 He quickly overwhelmed Rossel and twice knocked him down with a body shot, in rounds eight and nine.

 Taguchi made his first title defense against Kwanthai Sithmorseng on May 6, 2015, at the Ota City General Gymnasium in Tokyo, Japan.
 Kwanthai, a former WBA titlist at minimumweight, was ranked as the #14 light-flyweight in the WBA rankings at the time of the bout's scheduling.
 Taguchi won the fight by an eight-round technical knockout, stopping his opponent with repeated body shots.
 Prior to the stoppage, Kwanthai was knocked down in the second, fifth and seventh rounds.

-Taguchi was scheduled to make the second defense of his title against the #7 ranked WBA light-flyweight Luis de la Rosa on December 31, 2015, at the Ota City General Gymnasium in Tokyo, Japan. de la Rosa retired from the fight at the end of the ninth round, after suffering a near-knockdown in the ninth round. de la Rosa was up on two of the judges scorecards at the time of the stoppage, with scores of 87-84 and 86-85, while the third judge scored the fight 87-84 for Taguchi.
+Taguchi was scheduled to make the second defense of his title against the #7 ranked WBA light-flyweight Luis de la Rosa on December 31, 2015, at the Ota City General Gymnasium in Tokyo, Japan.
+At the end of the ninth round, after suffering a near-knockdown, de la Rosa retired from the fight although, at the time of the stoppage, he was ahead on two of the judges scorecards by 87-84 and 86–85 respectively, while the third judge scored the fight 87-84 for Taguchi.